 - “Flint Stone – Done In By Rubble”

 - “Here Lies Johnny Yeast – Pardon Me For Not Rising”

 - “Yetta Nother – 1442-1507″

 - “Otta B. Alive – 1975-2012″

 - “Into The Earth I Shall Be.
 Keep Off The Grass, And Stop Walking On Me”

 With the engraver, dremel, or razor blade, cut the tombstone out of the foam board.
 Then, using the same sharp tool, trace over all the designs and words that you drew on the tombstone, making them about 1/4″ deep.

 Paint The Tombstone

 Carefully stick one 9″ rebar piece into each corner of the base of each tombstone so as to “pre-drill” the holes.
 Measure the distance between the holes.
 On your lawn, drive one stake halfway into the ground.
-Measure out the distance of the holes on the tombstone and drive the second stake into the ground there.
-Push the tombstone down over the stakes.
+Using the measurements from above, drive the second stake into the ground there.
+Push the tombstone down over the rebar.

 Light it Up